 B2B lead generation: definition and stakes

-But here is an important nuance: a lead is not yet an opportunity.
-The difference lies in your ability to capture qualified prospects, meaning contacts with a need, a budget, and sufficient buying maturity.
+One nuance worth keeping in mind: a lead isn’t yet an opportunity.
+The difference lies in your ability to capture qualified prospects, meaning contacts with a real need, a budget, and enough buying maturity to act.

-At Rodz, we believe that effective lead generation rests on a simple principle: capture the right signals to trigger the right action, at the right time.
+At Rodz, the working principle is straightforward: capture the right signals to trigger the right action, at the right moment.

 Define your ICP: the foundation for targeting the right prospects

-You cannot expect to generate leads effectively without a clear ICP (Ideal Customer Profile).
-Too many teams dive into prospecting without defining who they are actually targeting.
+You can’t generate leads effectively without a clear ICP (Ideal Customer Profile).
+Too many teams jump into prospecting without deciding who they’re actually targeting.

 A precise ICP means more relevance and less wasted time.

-Rodz adds a key dimension: the ICP is not static.
-It evolves based on intent signals.
-A startup that just raised funding does not have the same profile it had six months ago.
-By leveraging these signals, you can refine your targeting and increase lead quality.
+Rodz adds one dimension most teams miss: the ICP isn’t static.
+It shifts based on intent signals.
+A startup that just raised a funding round doesn’t have the same profile it had six months ago.
+Using those signals to refine targeting is what separates a qualified lead from a contact who happens to fit a static description.

 Inbound: attracting qualified leads naturally